 Generally, you have three options to do your Tax Return.
 Firstly, do it yourself.
 Secondly, find a local tax agent, make an appointment and then travel to their office and get it done.
 Lastly, go online with a reputable online tax agent service and fill out the prompts.
 Gotax.com.au is a reputable, accredited online provider.

 What if I don’t do it on time?

 If you lodge a late tax return you may be hit with a $210 fine.
 If the end result is a tax bill, you may also have to pay interest.
 Lodging it even later, the fines can max out to $1050.

-Best thing to do is lodge on time.
+The best thing to do is lodge on time.

 What about Centrelink payments?
 Are they taxed?

-Payments from the Centrelink e.g., Newstart Allowance or Youth Allowance generally aren’t taxed unless you ask Centrelink to withhold tax.
-If these payment are your only income then you should be fine.
+Payments from Centrelink e.g., Newstart Allowance or Youth Allowance generally aren’t taxed unless you ask Centrelink to withhold tax.
+If these payments are your only income then you should be fine.
 If HOWEVER, you received Centrelink payments AND also worked during the year you could find yourself short of tax… so be careful.

 We suggest you ask Centrelink to withhold tax from these payments to prevent a tax bill if you are receiving benefits and transitioning into the workforce.

 Sh*t!
 I got my Tax WRONG – Will I be Jailed?